Magoula Hunting or The Romance of Excavation

 Another point raised in the discussion following their Geographical Society lecture came from D.G.
 Hogarth on the lack of systematic mapping of sites.
 Indeed there are no comprehensive maps, other than general topographical maps, in Wace and Thompson’s publications showing the spatial distribution of sites.
 Yet, Wace possessed several detailed maps.
 One of the maps is entitled ‘Part of Thessaly’, hand-drawn on fine linen that shows evidence of folding and staining.
 This map was reproduced from Carte d’une partie de la Thessalie (Plan G) in the 1876 Mission archéologique de Macédoine by Léon Alexandre Heuzey who located ancient sites and plotted possible ‘tumuli’ marked with asterisks.
 The other map is similarly on linen and shows the area west the Gulf of Volos.
 Wace’s traced copies may have been his field maps, easily folded and tucked into a pocket, used to locate and confirm the presence of magoules on the ground.
 They, however, were never translated into a spatial representation of the 124 sites described in Prehistoric Thessaly.

 Later BSA scholars took up the search for prehistoric sites in Thessaly, using Wace and Thompson as a starting point.
 Alan Hunter, for his Oxford BLitt thesis in 1953, attempted to map some of the Wace and Thompson sites, particularly those which contained Bronze Age material.
 David French (who married Wace’s daughter, Lisa), in the 1960s and 1970s re-explored the area and mapped many of the Wace and Thompson sites in addition to adding more mounds to the numbering sequence.
 French’s numbering system was used, in turn, by Paul Halstead for his PhD research in the 1980s.
 More recently, a research project called IGEAN: Innovative Geophysical Approaches for the Study of Early Agricultural Villages of Neolithic Thessaly has produced a digital map of sites – identified by ground truthing – which references the Wace and Thompson site numbers and the succeeding French/Halstead numbers as well as data from numerous Greek scholars – particularly Kostas Gallis – who have surveyed the area.
 The project was organised by the Laboratory of Geophysical – Satellite Remote Sensing and Archaeo-environment at the Institute for Mediterranean Studies (University of Crete) in cooperation with the Ephorate of Antiquities of Magnesia.
+Another recent project in Western Thessaly employed remote sensing coupled with ground truthing to reveal a hitherto unsuspected wealth of prehistoric settlements and connecting paths.
+Despite the radical modern levelling of the landscape for agricultural improvement, this technique allowed the project to detect an earlier landscape – one that would have been more familiar to Wace and Thompson (see Orengo et al. 2015).
 Prehistoric Thessaly has now become one of the most comprehensively studied and mapped archaeological areas of Greece.
 No doubt, Wace and Thompson (and certainly Hogarth) would approve.

 Phase two of this project will be completed in the next academic year (2022–2023) and will digitise the remaining notebooks dealing with Wace and Thompson’s research in Northern Greece.
 This includes their visits, beyond the borders of Greece at that time, to Macedonia (1909-1910).
 These visits north were, in part, to discover the extent of the spread of ‘Thessalian’ cultural material in prehistoric northern mounds – toumbes, as they are called locally.
 On one trip north, Wace and Thompson travelled with a group of migratory Vlachs from Samarina prompting a detour into ethnography and resulted in their book, Nomads of the Balkans (1914) – but that is another story.